Repeat after us: giving gifts doesn’t always mean you have to break the bank. Read on for our tips celebrating the holidays on a budget in Hong Kong.

 1. Try a gift exchange instead of buying gifts for everyone

 Participating in a gift exchange is the best way to celebrate your holidays on a budget, especially when you belong to a big group or company.
 Not sure what to buy for John in the finance department?
-The chances are, you won’t need to think about it, because by organising a Secret Santa or simply drawing names from a hat, you only need to shop for one person.
+Chances are, you won’t need to think about it, because by organising a Secret Santa or simply drawing names from a hat, you only need to shop for one person.
 And with a reasonable budget set, this means you can be as thoughtful or imaginative as you want, without excessive financial burden.

 In search of stocking fillers?
 Our Christmas gift guide has you covered for all types of recipients and budgets.